forrestaj64/Vulnerabilities-Attack-Defend-Remediate/Project_Challenges.md

 Mitigation research / What is the most appropriate solution for each of the vulnerabilities ? / What are alternative approaches ?

-Avoiding detection / How could be have acted with stealth to avoid detection ?
+Avoiding detection / How could an attacker act stealthily to avoid detection ?

-# Most Fun #
+# Track, Trace and Extract #

 Exploring network activity with wireshark and detailing anomolies / suspicious activities.